bcsaba/ChatRoom/README.md

 - **Angular**_ is used for the client side implementation.
 - **Swagger** is used for visual representationa of the REST API end points and for generating test data through the generated Swagger UI.
 - **PostgreSQL** is used as the solution backend database.

+## Note ##

+The application uses a hard coded connection string at the moment at the service builder logic.
+(Thatf should really come from some application configuration.)
+If you need to change it you can find it currently in the file `ChatRoom/Program.cs` on line number 9.

 # Application usage #